* Consumer inflation posts largest decline in six years

 By Chuck Mikolajczak

-NEW YORK, Dec 17 (Reuters) - U.S. stocks were higher shortly after the open on Wednesday, following a three-session losing streak for major Wall Street indexes, as investors awaited the U.S. Federal Reserve's final statement of the year that may set the stage for interest rate hikes in 2015.
+NEW YORK, Dec 17 (Reuters) - U.S. stocks rose on Wednesday on the heels of a three-session losing streak and ahead of the U.S. Federal Reserve’s final statement of the year that may set the stage for interest rate hikes in 2015.

-A strengthening U.S. economy is expected to trump global economic worries and the Fed is likely to signal it is still on track to raise rates.
+A strengthening U.S. economy is expected to trump global economic worries and the Fed is likely to signal it is still on track to raise rates, with many investors devoting attention to whether the central bank drops its longstanding view that it would wait a “considerable time” before raising rates.

 U.S. consumer prices recorded their biggest drop in nearly six years in November as gasoline prices tumbled, but this probably will do little to change views the Fed will start raising interest rates in mid-2015.